pierrejay/EZModbus/docs/40-additional-resources/403-testing.md

 ## Running tests with PlatformIO

-The `platformio.ini` file is configured with one environment for each test.&#x20;
+The `platformio.ini` file is configured with one environment for each test.

 It requires [pioarduino](https://github.com/pioarduino)'s `espressif32` platform to be installed before running the tests  (except `test_codec` which is compiled & run on the host machine), and the ESP32 board to be properly wired & connected via USB to the computer.